Blood in stool: Treatment

 Treatment of bloody stool depends largely on the cause of the bleeding.
 Bleeding is commonly associated with symptoms of fatigue, dizziness, headaches, or even shortness of breath, and these associated symptoms also require treatment.
-These symptoms are the result of blood loss, and occur due to a lack of red blood cells (RBCs) circulating in the vascular system, resulting in less oxygen reaching the tissues and organs.
+These symptoms are the result of blood loss, and occur due to a lack of red blood cells circulating in the vascular system, resulting in less oxygen reaching the tissues and organs.
 Blood in stool can be associated with serious complications as a result of blood volume loss (hemorrhage) or a slow leak of the blood leading to low levels of hemoglobin in the circulating blood (anemia).

 Anemia

 Anemia is a common complication of blood in the stool, especially when there is a large amount of blood or bleeding occurs over a long period of time.
-Anemia is also commonly associated with an iron deficiency, due to the importance of iron in the formation of red blood cells (RBCs).
-When anemia is diagnosed as a result of blood in the stool, vitamins that are important for RBC formation (folate, vitamin B12, and vitamin C) are frequently prescribed in order to ensure that all the materials are available for those cells that are made.
+Anemia is also commonly associated with an iron deficiency, due to the importance of iron in the formation of red blood cells.
+When anemia is diagnosed as a result of blood in the stool, vitamins that are important for red blood cell formation (folate, vitamin B12, and vitamin C) are frequently prescribed in order to ensure that all the materials are available for those cells that are made.